-G20 compliance performance for the chosen priority commitments, measured as a country average, has improved incrementally from the April 2009 London Summit (61.5%) through the September 2009 Pittsburgh Summit (62%) to the June 2010 Toronto Summit (64%) to the November 2010 Seoul Summit (75%) and the November 2011 Cannes Summit (77%), which it maintained with the June 2012 Los Cabos Summit (79%).
-G20 interim compliance with the St. Petersburg commitments stands at +0.38 or 69%.
+G20 compliance performance for the chosen priority commitments, measured as a country average, improved incrementally from the April 2009 London Summit and September 2009 Pittsburgh Summit (both at 62 per cent) to the June 2010 Toronto Summit (64 per cent) and then rose with the November 2010 Seoul Summit (75 per cent) and the November 2011 Cannes Summit (77 per cent), and again with the June 2012 Los Cabos Summit (79 per cent).
+With the St. Petersburg Summit, compliance dropped to 70 per cent.
 If the G20 can improve its performance on delivering on its promises, it may validate its claim for legitimacy as a global governance institution.

 Many of the commitments assessed in this report have timelines that extend beyond the 2013 St. Petersburg Summit or reflect medium- and long-term priorities.
 A unique feature of this report is the incorporation of deadlines for commitments monitored over multiple compliance cycles.
 The convergence of medium- and long-term commitments and those with deadlines in the near future reflects the nature of G20 decisions as a crisis management forum and a global governance steering institution.
 It also illustrates the multifaceted nature of compliance assessment.
 As the relationship among short, medium, and long-term commitments becomes clearer, the compliance landscape for many of these priority commitments may change over the course of future compliance periods.